-Fiscal Sponsorship Funds: For charities that participate in Give2Asia’s fiscal sponsorship program, new donations (e.g. via credit card) go into a fund and can be requested by the nonprofit as needed.
+Friends Funds: For charities that establish a Friends Fund at Give2Asia, new donations (e.g. via credit card) go into a fund and can be requested by the nonprofit as needed.
 This process takes 1-2 weeks.

 Give2Asia is a nonprofit organization, and the majority of our funding comes from the donors and funders we serve.

 To cover the cost of facilitating and monitoring international grants, we charge:

 Online donations also incur a 2-3.5% credit card processing fee.
 This fee is set by our payment processor.

 Give2Asia does not charge annual fees.
 We have no minimum activity requirements for donors or Friends Funds.